yongqianme/yongqianme.github.io/_pages/about.md

 Throughout my career, I've held positions like the **Asian Technology && Project Lead** in Germany, where I oversaw multinational automotive projects, and a **robotics application engineer**, developing state-of-the-art applications for the semiconductor and automobile industries.
 My professional experiences span various countries, including Asia, Europe, and the United States.

-## Selected Highlights

-- Excellent product development skills, adept at transforming requirements into tangible products, which may encompass mechanical automation equipment, robotic systems, and integrated industrial IoT,  software and hardware applications.
-- Proficient in integrating knowledge from various domains, including mechanical, electrical, hardware, and software.
-- Possess a global perspective with the ability to operate across international boundaries.
-- Strong aptitude for rapid learning, enabling quick adaptation to cross-disciplinary challenges.
-- Comfortable to work asynchronously with different teams, customers and suppliers.

 Publications
 ======